Sarah Conway is an investigative reporter in Chicago

-I am a senior reporter at City Bureau, where I write intimate narrative stories rooted in investigative and community-centered reporting.
+I am a senior reporter at City Bureau, where I write intimate investigative stories rooted in data, narrative justice and community-centered reporting.

 My beat is survival, where I examine how Chicagoans navigate and steward their lives in a complex American city still grappling with decades of segregation and a limited social safety net.
-I examine how the workings of local government and public health crises often collide in issues of inaccessible mental health services, police misconduct, and gender-based violence.
+I examine how the workings of local government and public health crises often collide in issues of low-wage workplace labor violations, inaccessible mental health services, police misconduct, and gender-based violence.

 My writing has appeared in The Atlantic, Injustice Watch, the Christian Science Monitor, Chicago Reader, Belt Magazine, Chicago Magazine, Chicago Sun-Times, BuzzFeed News, South Side Weekly, In These Times, Guernica magazine, Block Club Chicago, and other outlets.

-I've written stories and managed projects rooted in sharing information that directly addresses people’s needs, including The People’s Guide to Community Benefits Agreements and Alternatives, which equips Chicago residents to be active participants in the development process, and The Cord, a text app and series of stories that delivered news and resources directly to pregnant women, mothers, and anyone else who wants information for expecting moms in Chicago.
+I've written stories and managed projects that connect the public to information to improve their own lives, including The People’s Guide to Community Benefits Agreements and Alternatives, which equips Chicago residents to be active participants in the city's public development process, and The Cord, a text app and series of stories that delivered news and resources directly to pregnant women, mothers, and anyone else who wants information for expecting moms in Chicago.

 Over the past seven years with City Bureau, I've worked with hundreds of fellows and led reporting teams covering neighborhood economic development, criminal justice reform, and food justice.
 I worked as a court reporter in collaboration with WBEZ and Injustice Watch.
 BuzzFeed News included my reporting in its list of 29 Times Nonprofit Journalism Made A Difference In 2018: "City Bureau reporters followed the opening of the nation's first restorative justice court, on Chicago's West Side, bringing an unprecedented amount of transparency and community input to an experimental and opaque court system."